splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/0-panorama/1-method-library.md

 - is a group of instructions to perform a task.
 - has a name that will tell you what the method does.
+- will expect to be passed a number of value, and may return a value you can use.
-- may exist in a library that we can access.
+- will exist in a library or in our code (when we see how to build these ourselves)

 :::